Tuesday, 17 June 2014

 Then, just over 24 hours later, you had what for many is seen as a victory for peace – or at least to give it a chance – with Juan Manuel Santos' re-election as president.
 Sure, this hasn't united the country in anyway close to the way the football team has nor was it celebrated as universally.

-A quick look at the numbers illustrates this: Taking the amount of votos en blanco (votes for neither candidate, at just over 4 per cent) and null votes together with the 45 per cent who sided with the challenger Óscar Iván Zuluaga, and it could be argued that just as many Colombians are against Santos, or at least indifferent to him, as are for him.
+A quick look at the numbers illustrates this: Taking the number of votos en blanco (votes for neither candidate, at just over 4 per cent) and null votes together with the 45 per cent who sided with the challenger Óscar Iván Zuluaga, and it could be argued that just as many Colombians are against Santos, or at least indifferent to him, as are for him.
 A turnout of 48 per cent further muddies the water.

 However, there is a feeling that a Zuluaga presidency, with the hard-line, highly divisive former president Álvaro Uribe in the background, would have been somewhat of a regressive step for the country.
 It certainly would have been for the ongoing peace talks the current government is holding with the Farc rebels for one.
 While there have been false peace dawns here in the past, there does appear to be a majority of Colombians who feel this time could be different.

 What's pretty much assured is that it's something that is effectively going to define Santos' legacy.
-At his victory speech, he spoke about how any peace achieved is not going to be that of 'Juan Manuel Santos or of this government.'
+In his victory speech, he spoke about how any peace achieved is not going to be that of 'Juan Manuel Santos or of this government.'
 It will be, he said, 'peace for all Colombians.'
 That, of course, is true.

 Yet, as president, Santos is the man leading the way.
-Rightly or wrongly, it will be at his door praise or criticism lands.
+Rightly or wrongly, it will be at his door that praise or criticism lands.
 Fail and he'll be seen as another Colombian leader duped by the guerillas; succeed and a Nobel Peace Prize surely awaits.

 Peace is the word: Juan Manuel Santos' re-election victory speech.